Contains enough herbs to make over 65 ounces of syrup. This bag makes 5 batches yielding 12-16 ounces per batch.

 *Make Your Own Elderberry Syrup*

-Step 1) Add 1.5 – 2 cups of distilled (or other purified water) to a medium-sized pot.
+Step 1) Add 1.5 – 2 cups of purified water to a medium-sized pot.

-Add in a rounded 1/4 cup of herb mixture.
-Cover.
-Bring to a slow simmer and continue to simmer on low for 20-30 minutes.
-Turn off heat and steep until cool (or overnight).
+Step 3) Bring to a slow simmer and continue to simmer on low for 20 minutes.
+Turn off heat and steep until cooled.

-Step 4) SQUEEZE!!
-Be sure to wring very well as to get all of the herbal goodness out of your herbs!
+Step 4) Once cooled, SQUEEZE!!
+Be sure to wring the bag very well as to get all of the herbal goodness out of your herbs!

-Step 6) Very gently warm your liquid just enough to incorporate honey.
+Step 5) Very gently warm your liquid once more in your pot just enough to incorporate honey.
 Do not overheat.
-Add 3/4 to 1 cup of raw or local honey and stir until well blended.
+Add 1 cup (or more) of raw or local honey and stir until well blended.
+Remove from heat.

-Step 7) Once cooled, pour your fresh, potent herbal syrup into glass jars or bottles,
+Step 6) Once cooled a bit, pour your fresh, potent herbal syrup into glass jars or bottles and cap tightly.

-Don’t forget to label with contents and date!
+*Don’t forget to label with contents and the date!